briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 install has absolutely nothing which may be surprising for people used to other desktop environments or operating systems.
-I'd recommend installing at least a terminal emulator otherwise you will not be able to access a terminal inside i3 (if you forget to do this, you'll need switch to another [Linux Console]).
+I'd recommend installing at least a terminal emulator otherwise you will not be able to access a terminal inside i3 (if you forget to do this, you'll need switch to another [Linux Console] to get access to a terminal).

 [Linux Console]: https://wiki.archlinux.org/title/Linux_console